Flights cancelled due to strikes in Belgium next week

 Which flights will be affected by Belgian strikes?

-During the strikes on 14-15 August, 25 per cent of Ryanair flights will be affected, according to the airline - or approximately 40 out of its 170 scheduled flights on each day.
+During the strikes on 14-15 August, around 25 per cent of Ryanair flights will be affected - or 44 out of its 170 scheduled flights on each day.

 Ryanair says it has contacted affected passengers by email and offered a free move to other flights either day, or during the two days before or after the strikes.
 If you have not received an email, then your flight is expected to go ahead as scheduled.